Last Updated on 1 month by traveldrafts

 - In front of Vajdahunyad Castle – probably the cutest and most charming

-#15 Great Market hall
+#15 Great Market Hall

 Where to stay in Budapest in Winter

-Budapest has a wide array of accommodations for you to choose from, so you can choose to stay in a 4 or 5-star, a boutique hotel, an Airbnb, or a hostel.
+Budapest has a wide array of accommodations for you to choose from, so you can choose to stay in a four or 5-star, a boutique hotel, an Airbnb, or a hostel.
 You can, and should, take advantage of the low season to stay in Budapest at a lower price in winter.
 Or pay the same and stay in a better place!
-Even during Christmas, it’s cheaper than in Summer.
+Even during Christmas, it’s cheaper than in the Summer.

 We always advise our readers to stay close to the city centers; it more than pays off the extra cost.
-In winter, it’s even more critical, as you won’t have that much fun if you have to walk in the cold for 1 hour just to reach the center.
+In winter, it’s even more critical, as you won’t have that much fun if you have to walk in the cold for 1 hour to reach the center.

 That being said, people usually have to choose between staying in Buda or Pest.
 The actual center is in Pest, and that’s where most people stay.
 There you should stay in districts V, VI, and VII, which are the most central.
 Some of the best places to stay in these districts are: